 If your doctor decides that supplemental oxygen will help ease your cystic fibrosis symptoms, ask if a portable oxygen concentrator is right for your oxygen therapy.
 Inogen’s portable oxygen concentrators are small and lightweight, allowing you to get your oxygen treatments at home or on the go.
-Supplemental oxygen has been shown to help cystic fibrosis patients sleep better and tolerate exercise better, so a portable oxygen concentrator could be used for both purposes.
-Speak with your doctor and contact Inogen today to find out more about how our products can help you breathe better.
+Short term, supplemental oxygen has shown some improvement in blood oxygen levels in people with CF during sleep and exercise, so a portable oxygen concentrator could be used for both purposes.
+Speak with your doctor and contact Inogen today to find out more about how Inogen oxygen concentrators may help.

 Note: Use of this device has not been studied in pediatric populations.
 Please discuss treatment options with your healthcare provider.